 - September remains one of the best months to plant berrying broad leaved trees.
 One of my favourites are the beautiful Malus trees.
 Plant a Malus tree this month to be rewarded with a brightly coloured tree this Autumn.
 It will also produce edible berries from September to early winter.
 This growth is followed by bright colourful flowers in spring.
 Malus trees form lovely medium sized trees in any garden and are brilliant for wildlife.

 - Control green algae and moss on pathways and driveways: Cool damp weather favours the spread of green algae and moss on all hard surface areas.
 Left untreated, this will continue to grow and spread.
 Simply apply a dressing of PAC to affected areas.
 PAC will control all moss and algae growth within 7 days of application.
 Apply through a watering can or pressure sprayer on a dry calm day to the hard surface area and watch the moss and algae disappear in no time.

 - Fancy a wildflower patch or strip in your garden?
 Now is the ideal time to sow wildflower seeds and bulbs in your garden.
 Honeybees, bumblebees and butterflies will visit the flower meadow in late spring and summer.

 - Plant winter flowering cyclamen, pansies, violas, heather and aconites for colour in your patio pots and window boxes.

 - Evergreen climbers, with both foliage and flowers, are ideal to plant in September.
 Try varieties such as the virginia creeper, hydrangeas, honeysuckles or choose from a wide range of ivies.
-Remember to add a good compost when planting and some Osmo plant food.
+Remember to add a good compost when planting and feed with Horkans Blooming Magic liquid feed.